HankiDesign/DSA/README.md

 You can read it online or [download this document as a PDF](https://github.com/remojansen/DSA/raw/master/pdf.pdf).

 # Learning Resources
-My two main learning resources are:
+My main learning resources are:

 - [Data Structures and Algorithms: Annotated Reference with Examples](http://lib.mdp.ac.id/ebook/Karya%20Umum/Dsa.pdf) by Granville Barnett, and Luca Del Tongo
 - [Cracking the Coding Interview: 189 Programming Questions and Solutions](http://amzn.to/2btJOH8) by Gayle Laakmann McDowell